caratliff/caratliff.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal portfolio webpage.
-I'm currently a first year graduate student at Duke University pursuing a Master in Interdisciplinary Data Science (MIDS).
+I'm currently a first year graduate student at Duke University pursuing a Masters in Interdisciplinary Data Science (MIDS).
 I've created this platform for sharing knowledge and projects as I journey through my graduate program.